MarkXCloud/Covid-19-Prediction/README.md

 So there are many small problems and no tricks and dummy way in this project such as overfitted and deviation on the prediction of future numbers.
 But a good start is a half done.
-In the long way, this competition will be definitely ubforgettable.
+In the long way, this competition will be definitely unforgettable.